DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-23-install-postgresql-on-cpanel.markdown

 layout: post
 title: Install PostgreSQL on cPanel
 tags:
-- cPanel
+- Cpanel
-- Knowledge Base
+- Knowledge base
-- PostgreSQL
+- Postgresql
-- cpanel
+- Cpanel
-- hack
+- Hack
-- pgsql
+- Pgsql
-- PostgreSQL
+- Postgresql
 ---

 To install PostgreSQL on a cPanel server you can perform the following: